felixwittwer/casio_InputLib/README.md

 # casio_InputLib
-A library for the Casio SDK which manages inputs.
+A library for the Casio SDK which manages and renders inputs.

 **This library is still work in progress!**